WGLab/SeqMule/doc/User Guide/Manuals/pipeline.md

 - **--no-resolve-conflict**

     By default, SeqMule will add or trim leading 'chr' to the BED file or BAM file to make the contig names consistent with reference.
 Modified BED and BAM will be saved to a new file.

-# DESCRIPTION

-SeqMule automatizes analysis of next-generation sequencing data by simplifying program installation, downloading of various databases, generation of analysis script, and customization of your pipeline.